 Working together to achieve a common goal

-The GRAPE program is funded by the European Union (EU), the Ministry of Foreign Affairs and Economic Affairs of the Government of Finland It is jointly funded by the German Federal Ministry for Cooperation and Development (BMZ) and It has been implemented by GIZ.
-It promotes green, sustainable, and inclusive development Contributes.
-GRAPE'S OBJECTIVE Climate-sustainable, green in Karnali and Sudurpaschim region To promote economic growth.
-Several partners support the implementation of the Grape program:
+The GRAPE programme is funded by the European Union (EU), the Ministry for Foreign Affairs of Finland and the German Federal Ministry for Economic Cooperation and Development (BMZ) and it has been implemented by GIZ.
+It promotes green, sustainable, and inclusive development and contributes to promote green economic growth in Karnali and Sudurpaschim region.

 The Ministry of Land Management, Cooperatives and Poverty Alleviation (MoLCPA)